What to do when you need multiple designs on a single board?

 More information on assembly: https://en.wikipedia.org/wiki/Printed_circuit_board#Assembly

 2、Design Tips for Panelized PCBs

 Each panel after fabrication, we require a reliable method to separate from each plate.

 This method should be such that it requires minimal or no tools to separate boards.
 One such way to do it is by using V Score lines.

 V Score lines are the cut line defined on the mechanical layer of the board design.
-The manufacturer then performs V-shaped cuts on those lines which go about 1/3rd the depth of the board.
+The manufacturer then performs V-shaped cuts on those lines, which go about 1/3rd the board's depth.

-The next step after this is to break off the boards physically, and they then break off cleanly along the edge where V cut lines exist.
+The next step after this is to physically break off the boards, and they then break off cleanly along the edge where V cut lines exist.

 2.2 Break Off Tabs